 - the interdepartmental Flemish team at the Belgian permanent representation to the European Union in Brussels, led by a General Representative;

-- twelve General Representations of the Government of Flanders, accredited to the governments of neighbouring countries and a number of well-chosen countries and international organizations:
+- thirteen General Representations of the Government of Flanders, accredited to the governments of neighbouring countries and a number of well-chosen countries and international organizations:

 - The Netherlands, The Hague,

 - France, Paris,